 Returning from Anniversary Red is Mew, the 151st Pokemon said to be the progenitor of all others.
 Instead of hiding underneath a truck in the docks of Vermilion, it moved to Bill's Secret Garden on Route 25, hiding inside of a tree.
 It no longer resides on Unknown Island, but rather Guyana, its true home.
 The pathway leading to it is a cave similar to the one it lay dormant in during Anniversary Red.
 Its home is a secret spring found only by navigating through a series of ladders within the cave.
 The Mob caught it at Level 99.

-- The Missingno.: Potentially named after one.
-It has the exact same name as a glitch Pokemon from generation IV.
+- Glitch Entity: Potentially named after one.
+It has the exact same name as a glitch Pokémon from generation IV.

 Articuno (Ice Boyd, In Anarchy)